-Until We Get Big Money Out of Politics, Let’s Tax It!
+If We Can’t Get Big Money Out of Politics, Then Let’s Tax It!

 It used to be that millionaires and billionaires would just buy our politicians to do their bidding.
 But with so many special interests competing to buy favors from our elected officials, it’s becoming too much work for some of the rich to get the first in line spot with our elected officials.
 As the old saying goes, "If you want something done your way, you do it yourself," right?
 So it looks like the rich are simply cutting out the middleman, spending huge amounts of money flooding the airwaves, the internet, and your mailbox with their propaganda, trying to buy elections.